Querri-inc/querri-python/README.md

-# querri — Python SDK
+# Querri — Python SDK and CLI

 > Embed Querri analytics in your Python application.
 One method call, zero config.